rohanjarun/Group-02-UCB/README.md

  - Commodity Market Data Montly: www.worldbank.org/en/research/commodity-markets
  - US Fed Spending API: https://api.usaspending.gov/api/v2/search/spending_by_award

+## Data Exploration
+- Our team used (contracts.csv) and (prices.csv) and cleaned the data, along with trimming it to get the essential information relevant to our question.
+We exported the relevant information into new csvs after trimming the information (10,000 rows were reduced to 1,500 rows of information) and used this information to draw connections and correlations.

+## Data Analysis

 ### Description of the Data Source
  -Comparing federal contracts spending for natural gas to the natural gas index.